Software and Computing

-Processing the vast quantities of data produced by the SKA will require very high performance central supercomputers capable of 100 petaflops per second processing power.
-This is about 50 times more powerful than the most powerful supercomputer in 2010 and equivalent to the processing power of about one hundred million PCs.
+Processing the vast quantities of data produced by the SKA will require very high performance central supercomputers capable of in excess of 100 petaflops (one hundred thousand million million floating point operations per second) of raw processing power.

-- Transforming the data onto a rectangular grid in what radio astronomers call the “u-v plane” – this is like interpolating a few randomly scattered altitude measurements onto a regular map grid to estimate the altitudes at all grid intersections.
+- Transforming the data onto a rectangular grid in what radio astronomers call the “u-v plane” – this is akin to interpolating a few randomly scattered altitude measurements onto a regular map grid to estimate the altitudes at all grid intersections.

 - A mathematical calculation called a Fourier transformation to convert the data into a representation of the object’s image in the sky.